County reviews Blue Triton annual reports

 The commissioners also approved entering an intergovernmental agreement for public school sites along with the county’s municipalities and school districts.

-Under the consent agenda the commissioners approved the Peak View major subdivision final plat, the county treasurer’s report, the county sheriff’s report and adopted a resolution declaring April 22-30 Dark Sky Week in Chaffee County.
+Under the consent agenda commissioners approved the Peak View major subdivision final plat, the county treasurer’s report and the county sheriff’s report and adopted a resolution declaring April 22-30 Dark Sky Week in Chaffee County.

 (0) comments